the-crypt-keeper/tldw/README.md

     - Firstly, you can check all planned features on the issues page: https://github.com/rmusser01/tldw/issues
     - Anything I come up with or hear about will either just be dropped in, or an issue will be created and then implemented.
     - I plan to add the following in the future in no particular order:
-      - RAG - Retrieval-Augmented Generation support.Naive/basic implementation is in.
+      - Better RAG implementation - Retrieval-Augmented Generation support.
+A naive/basic implementation is in.
 Would like to expand and build out a test suite for it.
       - More API support - I want to add support for more APIs, and I want to make it easier to select between private/Public endpoints in the UI
       - Completely new UI - I want to make the UI more user-friendly and more intuitive.
 (This will come after migration to FastAPI)
         - Gradio is great as PoC, but I think I've shown that this has value and is worth the continued effort.